anikinil/PiCollisions/README.md

 # PiCollisions
 Simple demonstration of the 'collisions method' for calculating digits of pi.
-(Inspired by 3Blue1Brown)
+Inspired by 3Blue1Brown.